 - Click the Select an Offset Location on the Map tool and select a location along the route on the map.

-A red cross is placed at the offset location along the route on the map.
+A red x is placed at the offset location along the route on the map.
 This is the location of the Measure value for the event.

 - This value denotes the distance between the chosen point event and the proposed Measure on the selected route.